ZenoRobotics/kr260-multisensor-pipeline/README.md

    ```
    Status = XAxiDma_CfgInitialize(&AxiDma, CfgPtr);
    ```
-   When the board is powered up or reset in Bare-Metal mode by default QSPI boot mode.
+   When the board is powered up or reset in Bare-Metal mode the default is QSPI boot mode.
 So, one has to switch boot to JTAG mode.
 These are the instructions to accomplish that.

    To bring up the “Task: XSDB Console” in Vitis 2025, press Debug.
 Then in that Console enter:
    ```